SciML/DiffEqDevDocs.jl/docs/src/alg_dev/benchmarks.md

 shootout is where you compare between algorithms.
 For example, to see how different Runge-Kutta algorithms fair against each other, one can define a setup which is a dictionary of Symbols to Any, where the symbol is the keyword argument.
-Then you call `ode_shootout` on that setup.
+Then you call `Shootout` on that setup.
 The code is as follows:

 ```julia
 tspan = [0,10]